rubyonjets/jets/docs/_docs/routing/guide.md

 ## 4. Singular Resource

-There are sometimes resource that always look up the same id.
+There are sometimes resources that always look up the same id.
 A good example of this is a `profile` resource.
 The profile resource always looks up the currently logged-in user.
 We do not need to have the user id as a part of the url path.
-The singular `resource` is useful here.
+The singular `resource` method is useful here.
 Example:

 ```ruby
 resource :profile